Lion Brewery, Inc.: Stegmaier

 PA Beers: Gibbons Beer, Stegmaier Gold Medal, and Duquesne Pilsener (State Museum of Pennsylvania).

 The Stegmaier Brewery was founded in Wilkes-Barre in 1857 by Charles Stegmaier (1821–1906) a native of Wurtemberg, Germany.
 Stegmaier became a brewing apprentice at the age of 15 and served as a brewmaster in Wurtemberg before emigrating to the United States in 1849.
 He initially went to Philadelphia, but in 1851, he relocated to Wilkes-Barre.
 In 1857 he started a small brewery on Hazel Street, near High Street.
 As business grew, Stegmaier formed a partnership with his father-in-law under the name Baer & Stegmaier.
 In 1863 a larger brewery was built on East Market Street.
 Baer & Stegmaier failed during the panic of 1873, but in 1875 Stegmaier had formed a new brewing Company, C. Stegmaier & Son, and in 1880, he re-purchased the Market Street Brewery.

 The beer brewed by Charles Stegmaier, especially his lagers and porters, earned a reputation for superior quality, and his brewery grew significantly.
 To meet growing demand C. Stegmaier & Son constructed a new 6-story brew house in 1894 on Market Street.
 In 1897 the brewery was incorporated as the Stegmaier Brewing Company, which funded additional expansion of the brewery complex.

 Charles Stegmaier was held in high esteem in the Wyoming Valley.
-Shrewd, but honest, he was active in the community and was charitable, caring towards his employees, generous to those in need, and treated his guests with lavish hospitality.
+Shrewd, he was active in the community and was charitable, caring towards his employees, generous to those in need, and treated his guests with lavish hospitality.

 The Stegmaier Brewery was the largest brewery in northeast Pennsylvania for many years.
 Stegmaier beer won 8 gold medals at European expositions held between 1911 and 1913, which furthered its reputation for quality.
 Stegmaier survived prohibition by making near-beer.

 In 1942 Stegmaier produced 510,000 barrels of beer.
 The loss of population in Northeastern Pennsylvania resulting from the demise of the anthracite coal mining industry, together with competition from national breweries hurt Stegmaier's sales.
 In 1963, it only sold 188,000 barrels of beer.

 In October 1974 it was announced that The Stegmaier brewery was closing and that The Lion was acquiring Stegmaiers' labels and recipes.
 In addition to a shrinking customer base and encroachment from national brands, Stegmaier had trouble competing because of antiquated equipment, a large brewery building with high overhead costs, and 1973-74 price shocks that increased the cost of many commodities needed to produce beer.
 After the acquisition, The Lion hired 50 former Stegmaier employees and it formed a Stegmaier Brewing division that was responsible for its Stegmaier beer.
 Charles Stegmaier's great-great-grandson, Edward R. Maier, who had been an Executive Vice President in Stegmaier Brewing Company, became an Executive Vice President in The Lion.
 A Stegmaier brewmaster was hired by The Lion, and consumers were assured that Stegmaier was being brewed by The Lion to the exact same formula as it had been previously, (including the use of Stegmaier's yeast).